The Meiden Group promotes supply chain CSR when procuring materials

 Meidensha has established the Public Whistleblower System: contact person is an outside lawyer (Law Office Hironaka), for the officers and employees of our business partners, in order to promote appropriate dealings.
 Please use the system to make a report or for a consultation if you discover that Meidensha employees have committed breaches of the law or inappropriate acts in relation to our dealings.

-Please refer to “Public Whistleblower System” on the “existing procurement” page of our website for details regarding management of information, protection of consulters and reporters, and responses to consultations and reports, etc.
+Please refer to “Public Whistleblower System” on the “Procurement Headquarters” page of our website for details regarding management of information, protection of consulters and reporters, and responses to consultations and reports, etc.

-In order for the member of procurement group to behave in a proper manner, we have devised “absolute compliance matters” and “absolute prohibitions” as a code of conduct for the procurement group so that all employees reflect on their own actions and do not commit any inappropriate conduct.
+In order for the member of Procurement Headquarters to behave in a proper manner, we have devised “absolute compliance matters” and “absolute prohibitions” as a code of conduct for the Procurement Headquarters so that all employees reflect on their own actions and do not commit any inappropriate conduct.

 We read the following items at every morning meeting and ensure that all employees know them as a daily education; legal compliance, prevention of corruption, respect for human rights, labor practices, consideration for the environment, quality, safety, and information security, etc.